danvolsky-source/UrbanPulse-Berlin/CONTRIBUTING.md

 ---

-Thank you for contributing to Berlin Real Estate Analytics!
+Thank you for contributing to UrbanPulse!
 Your efforts help make this project better for everyone.

 **Maintained by:** Manus AI